MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Data-sources.md

 As an analyst, you can use this page to confirm that your Office 365 data is up-to-date.
 This page includes the following types of data.

 * **Measured employees**: The employees to whom your Workplace Analytics administrator assigned licenses during setup.
-After license assignment, Workplace Analytics extracts Office 365 data about meeting, email, unscheduled calls, and instant messages for these people. <!-- When the data extraction process is successful for these employees, they are included in your measured population.
-If extraction errors occur and Workplace Analytics didn't get data for a person, that person is licensed but not counted as a measured employee in Workplace Analytics.--> If you are an analyst or limited analyst, this is the population that you can analyze within Workplace Analytics.
+After license assignment, Workplace Analytics extracts Office 365 data about meetings, email, unscheduled calls, and instant messages for these people.
+When the data extraction process is successful for these employees, they are included in your measured population.
+If extraction errors occur and Workplace Analytics didn't get data for a person, that person is licensed but not counted as a measured employee in Workplace Analytics.
+If you are an analyst or limited analyst, this is the population that you can analyze within Workplace Analytics.
 The number of measured employees can help determine whether you have good data coverage for analysis.

   >[!Note]
   > Your admin can assign employees Workplace Analytics licenses as a group with Azure Active Directory (AAD).
 If this number seems inaccurate, confirm with your admin that only active employees are assigned licenses through AAD.
 For more details, see [Assign licenses](../setup/assign-licenses-to-population.md).

 * **Internal collaborators**: These are unmeasured employees who were included in extractions of Office 365 data with whom the _measured_ employees collaborated.
-These people are not part of your measured population but are internal to your organization. <!--Internal collaborators can include employees from other groups, vendors, or contractors that are working with your team and are included in the same internal domain as your team, but are not in your measured population.-->
+These people are not part of your measured population but are internal to your organization.
+Internal collaborators can include employees from other groups, vendors, or contractors that are working with your team and are included in the same internal domain as your team, but are not in your measured population.

 * **External collaborators**: These are people outside of your company or external to your email domain with whom your measured employees collaborated.
 For more information about external collaboration, see [External collaboration](../use/explore-metrics-external-collaboration.md).